What Is Convertible Life Insurance?

 You provide for dependents

-If you have dependents relying on your income, a convertible life insurance policy can provide financial support in your absence.
-Because the policy can be converted to permanent coverage, it provides lifelong protection.
+If dependents rely on your income, convertible life insurance gives them financial support if you die.
+Since you can convert to permanent coverage, you get lifelong protection.

 studenLoansDebt icon